davebenson/doom4-walkthrough/README.md

 Stand on ledge that has a suit of armor on it.
 Look down below into the Main Pit Area, and soon you'll see 2 Mancubi lumbering around that you can carefully attack with the Rocket Launcher (preferably with Lock-On modification).

 Quickly jump down the Pit area, to trigger two waves:
-* a bunch of Imps (and HR?) ending with a Hell Knight
+* a bunch of Imps and a Hell Razer, ending with a Hell Knight
 * a bunch of Imps and a few Hell Razers, ending with 2 Hell Knights

 ## Mission 6:  Accessing and Using the Yellow Skull